Best in the US Tournament Rules

 Sportsmanship:

-The main requirement for all Best in the US events is that all teams, coaches, and fans show good sportsmanship on and off the baseball field.
+• Best in the US events require that all teams, coaches, and fans show good sportsmanship on and off the baseball field.
 All athletes and families will comply with all tournament and facility rules.
 Team managers/head coaches MUST have full control of their players and parents at all times.
 Umpires will be treated with respect at all times.

-• Tournament directors and hosts have the authority to eject a player, fans or team anytime during the tournament for threatening with physical harm, physical attack, abusive language, destruction of property, or failure to pay.
+• Tournament directors and hosts have the authority to eject any player, fan, or team anytime during the tournament for threatening with physical harm, physical attack, abusive language, destruction of property, or failure to pay gate/tournament fees.

 • The tournament committee reserves the right to eject any person from the site for unruly or unsportsmanlike behavior.

-• Any physical altercation between two teams before, during, or after a contest could result in the removal of both teams from the remainder of the event and future events.
+• Any physical altercation between two teams, players, or fans before, during, or after a contest could result in the removal of both teams from the remainder of the event and future events.

 Age Restrictions: